kenny-gordon/Metalbullz/README.md

     _stateMachine.AddTransition(new IdleState(), new ChaseState(), CanChase);
     _stateMachine.AddTransition(new AttackState(), new ChaseState(), CanChase);
     _stateMachine.AddTransition(new ChaseState(), new AttackState(), CanAttack);

+    // Add transitions from any state to the desired state _stateMachine.AddAnyTransition(new AttackState(), CanAttack);
+    _stateMachine.AddAnyTransition(new ChaseState(), CanChase);

     // Set the initial state
     _stateMachine.ChangeState<IdleState>();
 }
 ```

+By using the `AddAnyTransition` method, you can specify a destination state and a condition function for transitioning from any state to that particular state.
+In the above example, we added transitions from any state to the `AttackState` and `ChaseState` based on the `CanAttack` and `CanChase` condition functions, respectively.

 ### Update

 In the `Update` method, the `Tick` method of the state machine is called on each frame to execute the update logic of the current state.